Talk with a human

 By Monica Zollinger

-When I was twelve years old, I was called to be the class president of a group of girls in our church.
-We had planned an activity and I had spent a lot of time and energy preparing to make it happen.
-I had even made a picture that included all of the girls.
+When I was twelve, I was called to be the class president for a group of girls in our church.
+We had an activity coming up, and I had poured a lot of time and energy into preparing it.
+I even made a big picture that included all the girls—I was so excited to share it.

-I started out helping in my son’s classroom when he started kindergarten.
-I joined the PTA, continuing to serve in several different capacities.
-I became the vice president for San Bernardino County and was able to attend a national convention.
+I started out volunteering in my son’s kindergarten class.
+I joined the PTA, eventually serving in several roles, even becoming Vice President for San Bernardino County, which gave me the opportunity to attend a national convention.

 _________________